Periodontal Disease in Dogs and Cats: What You Need to Know

 - Has a build-up of visible tartar or plaque

 - Has a tooth that looks discolored or darker compared to other teeth

 - Is reluctant to eat (this tends to be more of an issue with cats)

 - Seems to favor one side of the mouth for chewing

 - Has bumps and lumps in his or her mouth

 - Is swallowing his or her food without chewing it first

-To set up a free dental evaluation or to schedule a pet dental cleaning, call us at (303) 688-3757 or:
+To set up a free dental evaluation or to schedule a pet dental cleaning, call our Castle Rock veterinarians at 303-688-3757 or: